Telecom-SudParis/sdn-onos/README.md

 # python connected_topo.py
 ```

-4/ Observe the custom topology on ONOS GUI
+4/ Observe the custom topology on ONOS GUI:
+**NOTE:** It is normal if you don't see any host on the GUI.
+The hosts will appear after the ping.

 ![custom_topo](https://raw.githubusercontent.com/Telecom-SudParis/sdn-onos/main/topo/connected_topo.png)